RespiraWorks/Ventilator/4_Manufacturing_Design/Alpha_Build_Instructions/pizza_blower/README.md

 ![Parts](blower-parts.jpg)

 Use short segment of tubing, probably shorter than pictured.
-This will largely depend on how you physically lay out your build and what other optional components you intend to use.
 Use Herbie clip to secure tubing to blower.
 Alternatively, you can use a zip-tie.

 ![Parts](blower-subassmebly.jpg)

 You will have to crimp connectors to the second end of the wiring that connects the driver board to the PCB.
-It depends on your build layout, but it is highly likely you will want longer wires.
-If you already have crimping tools, you just need longer wires.
+It depends on your build layout, but it is highly likely you will want longer wires, which you can manufacture if you have a crimping tool.
+In this case you will need the higher number of connector components listed in the BOM above.